Have you ever heard the expression “burn the boats?”

 Having no choice

 After reaching out to a friend in the company to figure out what I do, they helped me connect with the head of human resources.
-Within hours, I was placed on leave; as I sat in my car, not feeling I could even drive, it occurred to me.
+Within hours, I was placed on leave; it occurred to me as I sat in my car, not feeling I could even drive.
 Had she just burned my boats?
 At this point, I had no idea how long the leave was or what was next.
 What started as the first time I had honestly tried to put my needs first; had turned into a nightmare, and I felt like my world was crumbling around me.

-I had chosen not to take the advice and rashly leave my career, only to be forced to stand up for myself and ended up losing my job in the process.
+I had chosen not to take the advice and what felt like rashly leaving my career, only to be forced to stand up for myself against this harmful treatment and decide to leave my job anyway.
 For the next few months, I was consumed by my family member’s health and the grief of what had happened at my job.
 I was scared, constantly worrying about how to move forward.
 Every day, feeling like I had no choice, I would do everything to move forward.

 The cost of burning the boats